iamchazh/marker/README.md

 ### Custom configuration

 You can pass configuration using the `ConfigParser`.
 To see all available options, do `marker_single --help`.
+For complex setups, store options in a JSON or YAML file and pass it with `--config_json`.
+See [`configs/philosophy.yaml`](configs/philosophy.yaml) for a humanities-focused example that enables LLM support, removes boilerplate pages, and collects footnotes as endnotes.

 ```python
 from marker.converters.pdf import PdfConverter